 Various events, including natural disasters, extreme weather conditions, power loss, telecommunication and system failures, computer viruses, physical attacks, cyber-attacks, labour disputes, civil unrest, war, political instability, terrorism, and contagious illness outbreaks, or the perceived threat of these events, may cause a disruption of the Company's normal operations and may disrupt the domestic and international travel of the Company's sales and other personnel.
 Any disruption in the ability of its personnel to travel could have a material and adverse impact on the Company's ability to provide service to its customers, which could, in turn, have a material adverse effect on its business, results of operations and financial condition.
-In addition, these events or the perceived threat of these events may require the Company to reorganize its day-to-day operations to minimize the associated risks.
-Any expense related to the reorganization of its day-to-day operations, even on a short-term basis, could also have a material adverse effect on the Company's business, results of operations and financial condition.
+In addition, these events or the perceived threat of these events may require the Company to reorganize its day-to-day operations, even on a short-term basis, could also have a material adverse effect on the Company's business, results of operations.